blmage/string-similarity/README.md

 ### compareWords(word1, word2)

-Returns a fraction between 0 and 1, which indicates the degree of similarity between the two words.
+Returns a score between 0 and 1, which indicates the degree of similarity between the two words.
 0 indicates completely different words, 1 indicates identical words.
 The comparison is case-sensitive.

 ##### Arguments